 - Ability to work with minimal supervision with diverse teams of people in a diplomatic, collaborative and effective manner.

 - Excellent interpersonal, oral, and written communication skills with exceptional attention to detail.

 - Exceptional organizational and computer skills are required with proficiency in Microsoft software applications.

 - Demonstrated problem solving and conflict resolution skills.

 - Ability to multi-task, work well under time constraints and meet deadlines.

 - Demonstration of commitment to FCVC Core Values.

-- Previous experience with coordination and management of device trials (IDE and HDE) desired.
+- Previous experience of 1-2 years with coordination and management of device trials (IDE and HDE) desired.